HenestrosaDev/the-wordsmiths-collection/README.md

    ```shell
    cp .env.example .env
    ```
-   If necessary, you can configure it by setting the correct configuration for the database.<br>
+   Edit it to set the correct configuration for your database.<br>
    <br>
 6. Generate an application key, required for security.
 Generate it using Artisan:
    ```shell